 Janette Square is an accomplished, internationally recognized intarsia artist who, after living in Eugene, Oregon for 20 years now resides in Yachats on the Oregon coast.
 She began using wood as an artistic medium around 1999.
 The natural color and grain of wood is the perfect medium for creating colorful and realistic pieces based on nature.
 She has a unique gift of being able to create, from a photograph - first a pattern, then a finished piece of intarsia artwork.
 Custom pieces, including pet portraits are her specialty.
 She has created custom pieces for people worldwide.
 Self taught, Janette has the ability to capture an animal’s personality and expression in wood.
 While some of her pieces are made from commercially available patterns, many are her own designs.

-She is a regular contributor to both international scroll saw magazines, Creative Woodworks & Crafts as well as Scroll Saw Woodworking & Crafts.
+She is a regular contributor to international scroll saw magazine, Scroll Saw Woodworking & Crafts and previously, Creative Woodworks and Crafts before they closed.
 Several of her pieces have been chosen to be featured on their covers as well.
 Janette is also a moderator for an Intarsia Yahoo group as well as Scroll Saw Woodworking magazine’s online forum for scroll saw artists.
 She enjoys encouraging others and teaching them by sharing her expertise within the groups, giving others confidence and improving their own skills.

 Starting with a pattern, Janette selects the types of woods she will use in a project.
 The color and grain selection of the wood is an important first step.
 Each piece is first cut out with a scroll saw, then shaped and sanded utilizing several types of sanding and carving tools depending on the desired results.
 Once each piece has been shaped, they are all glued together and several coats of a clear satin finish is applied to protect and enhance the natural colors of the wood.
 No stains are ever used and the only paint used is a highlight dot in the eye of her animals.
 This highlight brings the piece to life.
 The project is then glued to a backing for added strength.
 Each finished project is numbered and signed by the artist.
 She also lists the woods used to create the piece on the back.